 It cannot be that Thou art gone!

-In these lines, the poet says that when you are in your prime, everything looks lovely and you enjoy nature.
+In these lines of ‘Youth and Age’, the poet says that when you are in your prime, everything looks lovely and you enjoy nature.
 As a sensitive, young man he felt the charm of the natural objects and looked forward with the vitality of youth.
 In his youth, he was physically stronger and had an attraction towards nature and its objects.
-The poet says that love is like a flower and friendship is like a tree which protects you from all kinds of weather.
+The poet says that love is like a flower and friendship is like a tree that protects you from all kinds of weather.
 The poet feels himself to be lucky to be blessed with friendship.
 But as he reconciles with this reality that he has grown old he consoles himself with this philosophy that we only grow old when our way of thinking grows old.

 Thy vesper-bell hath not yet toll’d:—